Evolutionary origin of the bipartite architecture of dissipative cellular networks: Results

-Biological networks are composed of inter-related functional motifs whose concerted actions determine the organismal fitness.
-To address whether fuel dedication and selection happens on the systems level and how fuels are distributed through evolution to drive each individual sub-network, we devised a toy model of a bi-functional self-replicator network (Fig \ref{fig:fig6}a).
-The model is composed of functionally coupled activator-inhibitor and kinetic proofreading networks.
-The proofreading network works to make faithful copies of an information polymer, and the oscillations driven by the activation-inhibition network act as a timer to stop replication and initiate information division.
-Fluctuations in the timer result in either information loss (short cycles) or redundant information (long cycles), assuming a constant replication speed $v$.
-On the other hand, insufficient proofreading of the information polymer replication introduces mutations which we assumed to be additively deleterious.
+Biological networks rarely operate as isolated functional motifs; instead, multiple non-equilibrium processes are typically coordinated to jointly determine organismal fitness.
+To address whether fuel dedication and decoupling also emerge at the systems level, and how energetic resources are allocated during evolution to drive distinct subnetworks, we devised a toy model of a bi-functional self-replicating system---the timed replicator model (Fig.~\ref{fig:fig6}a and Supplementary Note~1).
+The model integrates two coupled motifs: (1) a kinetic proofreading network ensuring faithful replication of an information polymer, and (2) an activator--inhibitor oscillator functioning as a timing mechanism controlling replication duration.

-The system presents a simplified model for a minimal synthetic life with coupled DNA replication and cell cycle to perform the basic function of genetic information inheritance.
-Therefore, the system must replicate the original information with a proper fraction of true information before the timer triggers information segregation.
-The selective function is determined by: 1. the correct ratio of the products produced by the kinetic proofreading model during each period and 2. the amount of faithful information inherited by the progeny $\frac{P_{red}}{P_{green}}$ after a certain number of cycles (2 cycles in Fig \ref{fig:fig6}).
-Although dissipation has been shown to enhance period stability and replication accuracy in respective models, how it affects the coupled functional output has not been elucidated.
+In this system, replication accuracy depends on the proofreading module; insufficient proofreading introduces replication errors, modeled as additively deleterious mutations.
+Meanwhile, the oscillator determines when replication is terminated and information is segregated.
+Fluctuations in the timing module lead either to information loss through premature termination or to redundant information accumulation through delayed termination, assuming a constant replication speed.

-We started the simulation with the core structures of the oscillator network (an activator-inhibitor motif) and the proofreading network, and three randomly connected fuel molecules similar as in previous simulation.
-The system manages to decouple fuels from both core functional motifs as it increased in both performance and energy dissipation (Fig \ref{fig:fig6}b-e, Fig.S9), which indicates that our theory on fuel decupling may apply to more complex systems.
+This system represents an abstraction of a synthetic cell coupling DNA replication with a primitive cell cycle to achieve the core function of faithful information inheritance.
+Successful replication requires that a sufficient fraction of correct information be generated before the timing module triggers information segregation.
+The overall fitness of the system was therefore determined by two components.
+First, the proofreading accuracy, $ s_{\mathrm{err}} = (L_{\mathrm{correct}}C^*) / (L_{\mathrm{correct}}C^* + L_{\mathrm{wrong}}C^* + \sum_i F_iC^*) $.
+Second, the ratio of faithfully inherited information, $ P_{\mathrm{red}}/P_{\mathrm{green}} $, after a fixed number of replication cycles (Fig.~\ref{fig:fig6}a).
+Although dissipation has previously been shown to improve both oscillatory stability and replication fidelity in isolated systems, its influence on the coupled functional output of composite dissipative systems has remained unclear.